 These numbers indicate that shoppers who use the inbuilt search system are more likely to buy from your store because searching for a product shows a higher inclination to buy.
 Hence, as an eCommerce store owner, your search results page must display products they are looking for or are more likely to buy.

 Before establishing the importance of Site Search for eCommerce, let us look at a few instances where a poorly designed search system can have disastrous consequences.

 A shopper searching for a Wireless Headset on an online electronics store gets a list of wired headsets on the first page.
 While your store does have Bluetooth headsets, your search engine doesn't list the wireless headsets at the top of the search results page.

 In another instance, a shopper searching for Hammocks types in 'hemlock within the search bar in a Home Improvement store – and gets a 'zero search results' page.

 In both instances, your shopper is disappointed and heartbroken.
-While they still want to buy the product, the poorly designed search system within your store drives them away from the competition.
-Your competitor’s superior search algorithms get your shopper’s attention and, ultimately, their business.
+While they still want to buy the product, your store's poorly designed search system drives them away from the competition.
+Your competitor's superior search algorithms get your shopper's attention and, ultimately, their business.